kubernetes/kubernetes/docs/getting-started-guides/libvirt-coreos.md

 The IP to connect to the master is 192.168.10.1.
 The IPs to connect to the minions are 192.168.10.2 and onwards.

-Connect to `kubernetes_master`:
+Connect to `lmktfy_master`:
 ```
 ssh core@192.168.10.1
 ```

-Connect to `kubernetes_minion-01`:
+Connect to `lmktfy_minion-01`:
 ```
 ssh core@192.168.10.2
 ```

-### Interacting with your Kubernetes cluster with the `kube-*` scripts.
+### Interacting with your LMKTFY cluster with the `lmktfy-*` scripts.

-All of the following commands assume you have set `KUBERNETES_PROVIDER` appropriately:
+All of the following commands assume you have set `LMKTFYRNETES_PROVIDER` appropriately:

 ```
-export KUBERNETES_PROVIDER=libvirt-coreos
+export LMKTFYRNETES_PROVIDER=libvirt-coreos
 ```

 Bring up a libvirt-CoreOS cluster of 5 minions

 ```
-NUM_MINIONS=5 cluster/kube-up.sh
+NUM_MINIONS=5 cluster/lmktfy-up.sh
 ```

 Destroy the libvirt-CoreOS cluster

 ```
-cluster/kube-down.sh
+cluster/lmktfy-down.sh
 ```

-Update the libvirt-CoreOS cluster with a new Kubernetes release produced by `make release` or `make release-skip-tests`:
+Update the libvirt-CoreOS cluster with a new LMKTFY release produced by `make release` or `make release-skip-tests`:

 ```
-cluster/kube-push.sh
+cluster/lmktfy-push.sh
 ```

-Update the libvirt-CoreOS cluster with the locally built Kubernetes binaries produced by `make`:
+Update the libvirt-CoreOS cluster with the locally built LMKTFY binaries produced by `make`:
 ```
-KUBE_PUSH=local cluster/kube-push.sh
+LMKTFY_PUSH=local cluster/lmktfy-push.sh
 ```

 Interact with the cluster

 ```
-cluster/kubectl.sh
+cluster/lmktfyctl.sh
 ```

 ### Troubleshooting

 #### !!!
-Cannot find kubernetes-server-linux-amd64.tar.gz
+Cannot find lmktfy-server-linux-amd64.tar.gz

 Build the release tarballs: